-NOTE: In (D) above, the first two times the word "sanction" is used refer to a request for approval - "sanction" is used refer to a request for approval.
-The last rime the word "sanction" is used refers to a consequence. - (E) All game sheets for registered competitive teams must record the OWHA TEAM NUMBERS and be signed by all team members, prior to participating in a game.
-In the case of house league teams, all game sheets will list the team members and will be signed by one of the coaching staff to verify eligibility. - (F) All OWHA teams must use the official OWHA game sheets. - (G) The OWHA recommends that OWHA teams encourage the practice-to-game ratio as 2 to 1.
+NOTE: In (D) above, the first two times the word "sanction" is used refer to a request for approval.
+The last time the word "sanction" is used refers to a consequence.

-(H) In all OWHA sanctioned games, the centre ice red line will be in play for icing infractions only.
+- (E) All game sheets for registered competitive teams must record the OWHA TEAM NUMBERS and be signed by all team members, prior to participating in a game.
+In the case of house league teams, all game sheets will list the team members and will be signed by one of the coaching staff to verify eligibility. - (F) All OWHA teams must use the official OWHA game sheets. - (G) The OWHA recommends that OWHA teams encourage the practice-to-game ratio as 2 to 1. - (H) In all OWHA sanctioned games, the centre ice red line will be in play for icing infractions only.